Ava Jerome: Casting and creation

-When asked about the casting of West in the role, Valentini and Carlivati admitted they both felt West was perfect the role.
+When asked about the casting of West in the role, Valentini and Carlivati admitted they both felt West was perfect for the role.
 "When Ron and I had talked about this character, there were several actresses we had in mind initially, and a couple of things didn’t work out.
 Then I thought about Maura, and when I said it to Ron, we both said, 'Absolutely!'
 So we both kind of stumbled upon it at the same time, because we are both not physically in the same city, we are often on the phone," Valentini revealed in an interview in December 2013.
 Valentini also admitted that he knew there might be some resistance on West's part when it came to accepting the role.
 He explained, "I understood she wasn’t necessarily into the idea of doing another soap, because she had not the best experience on another show.
 But, I thought let’s do it and let’s see what happens."
 Carlivati also mentioned being a fan of West's from her time on World Turns, stating, "I was a fan of hers from As the World Turns.
 And when you first see Maura, she is so classically beautiful.
 I was not that familiar with As the World Turns, but when you would turn it on, you would see this beautiful woman who just seems to be appropriate as a soap actress."